Mark Everist: Distinctions

 Everist's publications have won the Westrup Prize of the Music & Letters trust, the Solie Prize of the American Musicological Society for the best collection of essays and the Slim Prize for the best article published in a refereed journal.
-He has been elected to the Academia Europaea and is a corresponding member of the American Musicological Society (only 16 UK scholars have received this distinction since the society's founding in 1937).
+He has been elected to the Academia Europaea and is a corresponding member of the American Musicological Society (only 22 UK scholars have received this distinction since the society's founding in 1937).
 He has been honoured by articles devoted to him in The New Grove Dictionary of Music and Musicians and in Die Musik in Geschichte und Gegenwart.

 Everist was chair of the National Association of Music in Higher Education from 2005 until 2008, was elected President of the Royal Musical Association in 2011 and re-elected for a second term in 2014.
+In July 2024, he was named Chevalier de l’Ordre des Arts et des Lettres by the French Minister of Culture.